albingomes/albingomes/README.md

 - 👋 Hi, I’m @albingomes
 - 👀 I’m interested in ...science, technology and education
-- 🌱 I’m currently working on ...hardware design
+- 🌱 I’m currently working on ...hardware designs

 <!---
 albingomes/albingomes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.